wjquigsAZ/aws-generativeai-partner-samples/agentcore-strands-playground/README.md

 ```
 The application will start and be available at `http://localhost:8501`.

+Note: Streamlit apps run with an unencrypted, unauthenticated endpoint.
+Do not run the app in a public subnet in your VPC.

 It can be useful to add policies to the IAM role used by the agent.
 For example, to grant permission to the "use_aws" tool to read S3, attach the AmazonS3ReadOnlyAccess policy:

 ```bash